Skip to main content

-QA.tech’s knowledge system helps AI assistants understand your project better by providing three types of context: knowledge items, global context, and auto-generated summaries.
+QA.tech’s knowledge system helps AI assistants understand your project by providing context through knowledge items, global configuration, and auto-generated summaries.
+This enables more accurate test generation and better project-specific guidance.

 Knowledge Items